omarrayyann/A-Fine-Day/README.md

 As the rebranding of our team suggests (The ODD Team -> The DO Team), one of our team members left the group, turning our team into a two-member group.
 It was difficult to adjust given how ambitious our goals were.
 However, over time, we managed to figure out a process that worked for us and managed to split the work evenly such that the workload stayed generally manageable.
 Naturally, we had to scrap some elements from the final product to wrap up in time, but we think it’s safe to say that we delivered in spite of this major setback.

-Final Project Report Template [Project Title]
-Team Members

-1. Introduction

-This section introduces the problem statement and provides background about the project (why this is important, how it can be useful).
-It can also have the project objectives.

-2. Project Development

-This section describes the various software/devices that are utilized in this project and how the project is built.
-You may also describe any additional assets used in the project (such as 3D models, images, videos, audio, etc.).
-Snapshots of various elements/functionalities of the project may also be included here.
-Explanation of any code you developed should also be included in this section.

-3. Results and Evaluation

-This section describes how you evaluated the functionalities of this software.
-Explanations of challenges, errors, and debugging can also be included in this section.

-4. Conclusion and Future work

-This section presents a summary of the project achievements and a short discussion on potential future developments.

-5. Reflection on Learning

-This section summarizes the learning outcome of this project (what you have learned as you developed this project).